 However, even if the parties are not able to come to an arrangement before a hearing, the courts will be presented with witness statements.
 While unlikely, there may well be situations where the claimant will be questioned in court.
 Even in this uncommon scenario they will be prepped and supported by their claims management representatives.

 If you have any questions or queries regarding the personal injury claim system, how it works and any potential level of compensation, ask a personal injury solicitor.
 Most will have experience across an array of different fields and be able to advise you accordingly.
 Even if they were unable to answer your question immediately, they will likely have various contacts they can utilise to clarify the situation.

 Remember, as the claimant you are not on trial.
 If you are able to prove negligence and liability then compensation will follow.

-More detailed answers to frequently asked question can be found through the link below.
+More detailed answers to frequently asked questions in relation to personal injury claims can be found here.